fbapt/ansible-lgsm-l4d-l4d2/README.md

 ## 2/ Installation of left4dead1 and/or left4dead2 dedicated servers

+# On the ansible controller

-As ansible user on the ansible controller :
+As ansible user :

 Run the playbooks to install left4dead1 and/or left4dead2 dedicated servers on a Debian 11 or 12 :